Selhar/learning_resources/README.md

 <p align="center">
 	<b>Personal list of learning resources</b> </br>
-    Mostly curated resources.
+    Mostly curated.
 Ctrl+f a technology or subject and you'll probably find it.
 </p>

 ---